MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 ---
 title: Drill mode in the Power BI service
-description: See how to drill down, drill up, and expand by using the drill feature in a visual in the Microsoft Power BI service.
+description: Learn how to drill down, drill up, and expand by using the drill feature in a visual in the Microsoft Power BI service.
 author: mihart
 ms.author: mihart
 ms.reviewer: mihart